Todd Helton

-High school
+Amateur career

-Helton attended Central High School in Knoxville, Tennessee, and was a letterman in football and baseball.
-In football, he posted 2,772 total yards as quarterback.
-In baseball, as a senior, Helton posted a .655 batting average and 12 home runs and was named the Regional Player of the Year.
-Baseball America also bestowed on him All-American honors for his senior season.
-Helton was drafted in the 2nd round (55th overall) by the San Diego Padres during the 1992 MLB draft.
-He did not sign and chose to attend college.
+Helton attended Central High School in Knoxville, Tennessee and was a letterman in football and baseball.
+In football, he posted 2,772 total yards as a quarterback.
+In baseball, as a senior, Helton had a .655 batting average and 12 home runs and was named the Regional Player of the Year.
+Baseball America named him an All-American his senior season.
+He was named the Gatorade Player of the Year for football and baseball in Tennessee.

+Helton was drafted in the second round (55th overall) by the San Diego Padres in the 1992 MLB draft.
+He did not sign, instead choosing to attend college.

 University of Tennessee

 Helton received an athletic scholarship from the University of Tennessee to play both football and baseball.
-He was named a Gatorade Player of the Year for football and baseball in Tennessee.
 As a freshman and sophomore, he backed up Heath Shuler at quarterback.
-Entering his junior season in 1994, he was the back-up to senior Jerry Colquitt and ahead of Peyton Manning (then a true freshman).
+Entering his junior season in 1994, he was the backup to senior Jerry Colquitt and ahead of Peyton Manning, who was then a true freshman.
 After Colquitt tore knee ligaments in the season opener at UCLA, Helton took over as the starter.
 Three weeks later against Mississippi State, he suffered a knee injury and was replaced by Manning, who went on to break several records.
-Helton appeared in 12 games during his career with the Vols football team, completing 41 of 75 passes for 484 yards, four touchdowns and three interceptions.
+Helton appeared in 12 games during his career with the Volunteers football team, completing 41 of 75 passes for 484 yards, four touchdowns, and three interceptions.

-In baseball, Helton was awarded the Dick Howser Trophy as National Collegiate Baseball Player of the Year, following his junior baseball season in 1995.
-During his career at Tennessee (1993-1995), he recorded a .370 batting average, with 38 home runs and 238 RBI (both school records), while also pitching 193 innings, registering an ERA of 2.24, with 172 strikeouts and 23 saves.
+In baseball, Helton was awarded the Dick Howser Trophy as the national college baseball player of the year, following his junior baseball season in 1995.
+During his career at Tennessee (1993-1995), he recorded a .370 batting average with 38 home runs and 238 RBI (both school records), while also pitching 193 innings, registering an ERA of 2.24, with 172 strikeouts and 23 saves.
 In 1995, he set the Tennessee saves record with 11, while posting a 0.89 ERA.
-Helton also has the NCAA Division I record for most consecutive scoreless innings, at 47.
+Helton also has the second-longest streak of consecutive scoreless innings in NCAA Division I, with 47 in 1994.

 Helton spent the summer of 1994 playing for the Orleans Cardinals of the Cape Cod Baseball League (CCBL), where he was named a league all-star.
 He was inducted into the CCBL Hall of Fame in 2024.

 MLB career

 Draft and debut

-Helton was the eighth overall pick of the 1995 Major League Baseball draft, selected in the first round by the Colorado Rockies, and signed on August 1, 1995.
-He spent the next two years in the minor leagues, playing for the class-A Asheville Tourists, AA New Haven Ravens, and AAA Colorado Springs Sky Sox before moving up to the majors.
-Helton made his major-league debut in 1997 on August 2, a 6–5 road loss to the Pittsburgh Pirates.
+The Colorado Rockies selected Helton with the eighth overall pick of the 1995 Major League Baseball draft.
+He signed on August 1, 1995.
+He spent the next two years in the minor leagues, playing for the Class-A Asheville Tourists, Double-A New Haven Ravens, and Triple-A Colorado Springs Sky Sox before moving up to the majors.
+He made his major-league debut on August 2, 1997, a 6–5 road loss to the Pittsburgh Pirates.
 He started in left field, flied out in his first at-bat, singled in his next time up off Francisco Córdova, and hit a solo home run off Marc Wilkins.